 ACE offers a variety of ways for employers to connect with Benedictine students and alumni for valuable employment and internship opportunities.
 See below for more information on:

 The BVCC is exclusive for Benedictine students and alumni with opportunities ranging from full-time positions to part-time jobs and internships.
 Find information on career fairs, networking events and more in the BVCC.
 Please follow the links below to register.
 ACE provides job search assistance to Benedictine University students and alumni seeking full-time, part-time and internship positions.
 Benedictine is committed to the principles of equal employment opportunity.
 Therefore, our students are referred without discrimination on the basis of race, color, sex, religion, age or national origin.
 We also expect employers to subscribe to this policy and will not provide referrals based on discriminating criteria.

+Ready to connect?
 Employers can post positions after creating a registration, following the link below.
 Company profiles as well as posted positions will be reviewed and approved by ACE.
 Click here for BVCC Employer registration

 On-Campus recruiting and interviewing allows employers to meet with a wide range of Benedictine students and alumni in a private environment.
 At least six weeks notice must be given for an interview date to be advertised.
 (100 percent commission-based positions cannot utilize on-campus recruiting).
 There are three ways employers may reach out to Benedictine students or alumni:

 To schedule an interview or recruiting session, please contact Michelle Schaefer at email@example.com or (630) 829-6041.

 ACE sponsors various job fairs throughout the year.
 Check the ACE homepage for details.
 If you see an upcoming career or internship fair of interest, please send us a request to participate to firstname.lastname@example.org or call (630) 829-6041 for more information.